Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Experiments

 When using the four strong models, all three of our algorithms outperform majority voting.
-On the UltraFeedback, MMLU and ARMMAN datasets, the four models provided different answers for 52.09\%, 31.29\% and 46.52\% of the questions, respectively.
+Furthermore, on the UltraFeedback, MMLU and ARMMAN datasets, the four models provided different answers for 52.09\%, 31.29\% and 46.52\% of the questions, respectively.
 Any aggregation algorithm can only potentially improve accuracy on these questions, and on these subsets, our method respectively yields absolute accuracy gains of 2.78\%, 3.36\% and 1.16\% over MV.
+Given the strong performance of LLMs, if we consider only the remaining headroom for improvement, our algorithm correctly answers 5.22\% of the questions that MV fails to solve on UltraFeedback, 9.83\% on MMLU, and 3.66\% on ARMMAN.
 Moreover, when selecting the strongest model from each family, our aggregation methods outperform all participating models on both UltraFeedback and ARMMAN.
 This result indicates LLM aggregation can extend the boundary of model capabilities and highlights the substantial potential of multi-agent LLM reasoning.

+To statistically rigorously quantify the value of incorporating higher-order information over standard zero-order aggregation, we conduct hypothesis testing comparing our methods against MV (c.f. \Cref{tab:per} in \Cref{app:result}).
+The resulting t-statistics are 12.53 for UltraFeedback, 23.39 for MMLU, and 3.22 for ARMMAN, and all corresponding p-values are less than 0.001.
+It indicates that our aggregation methods are \emph{significantly} better than MV.

-Across all 16 ensembles, OW-L outperforms MV in 97.92\% of the cases, while OW-I and ISP outperform MV in 85.83\% of the cases.
+We further evaluate the robustness of our framework across all 16 distinct model ensembles (detailed in \Cref{tab:ultra,tab:mmlu,tab:arm} in \Cref{app:result}).
+We observe a clear dominance of higher-order aggregation: OW-L outperforms MV in 97.92\% of the cases, while OW-I and ISP outperform MV in 95.83\% of the cases.
 MV never achieves the best performance in any case, and the absolute improvement in accuracy ranges from 0.54\% to 14.20\%.
 The best-performing algorithm sometimes varies by case.
 Accounting for ties where multiple methods achieve the same accuracy, OW-L attains the highest accuracy in 66.67\% of the cases, OW-I in 72.92\%, and ISP in 12.50\%.
-This demonstrates leveraging higher-order information enables effective aggregation of LLM responses without any labels, providing a practical solution for multi-LLM reasoning in real-world settings.
+This demonstrates that leveraging higher-order information enables effective aggregation of LLM responses without any labels, providing a practical solution for multi-LLM reasoning in real-world settings.